zloybik/zloybik/README.md

 <img src="https://komarev.com/ghpvc/?username=zloybik&color=blue">

 - 🔭 I’m currently working on Project CSO2
-- 🌱 I’m currently learning Sourcepawn, Python, C#(Later i start learning JavaScrpit)
+- 🌱 I’m currently learning Sourcepawn, Python(Later i start learning NodeJs and C#)
 - 👯 I’m looking to collaborate on NOT PLANNED
 - 🤔 I’m looking for help with NOT PLANNED
 - :grin: I’m putting all works in my github